 Who is Dr. Larry May?

-His Wikipedia page indicates that Dr May was a former chairmen of the Herbalife medical advisory board.
+His Wikipedia page indicates that Dr. May was a former chairman of the Herbalife medical advisory board.

 Who is Barbara Niven?

-Barbara Niven is the women who interviews Dr. Larry May during the Prosvent infomercial.
+Barbara Niven is the woman who interviews Dr. Larry May during the Prosvent infomercial.
 According to the Prosvent infomercial, Barbara Niven is listed as a “Consumer Health Advocate.”